huyph/advanced-json-view/README.md

 6) Then you are all set.
 Start using the extension by either dragging a json file into your Chrome, or going to a page that returns a json.

+# Known issues: (that will be addressed soon)
+- Auto view preservation stops working after "Expand all" is chosen
+- Error message causes toolbar to overlay top of JSON file

 # License notes
 - This is a port of Ben Hollis's JSONView extension for Firefox: http://jsonview.com